grace-notes/website/contents/topics/paul.md

 campaign of terror by Nero against the Christians.
 Paul was condemned and executed in Rome.

-“I have fought a good fight, I have finished my course, I have kept the faith; henceforth there is laid up for me a crown of righteousness, which the Lord, the righteous judge, shall give me at that day.”
+<blockquote><strong>“I have fought a good fight, I have finished my course, I have kept the
+faith; henceforth there is laid up for me a crown of righteousness, which the Lord, the righteous judge, shall give me at that day.” </blockquote></strong>